KXOT (FM)

-KXOT (106.3 MHz) is a commercial FM radio station licensed to Los Lunas, New Mexico, and serving the Albuquerque metropolitan area.
-It airs a Regional Mexican radio format branded as "La Mexicana 106.3".
-It is owned by Vanguard Media with studios and offices on San Pedro Drive NE at Marble Avenue in Albuquerque.
+KXOT (106.3 FM) is a commercial radio station licensed to Los Lunas, New Mexico, United States, and serving the Albuquerque metropolitan area.
+Owned by Vanguard Media, it airs a regional Mexican format branded as "La Mexicana 106.3", with studios on San Pedro Drive NE at Marble Avenue in Albuquerque.

-KXOT is a Class C1 radio station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter tower is off Tower Road in Los Lunas.
-Programming is also heard on 70-watt FM translator K240EC at 95.9 MHz in Santa Fe.
+KXOT's transmitter is sited off of Tower Road in Los Lunas.
+Programming is also heard on low-power FM translator K240EC at 95.9 MHz in Santa Fe.

 History

 Construction

 An original construction permit was granted by the Federal Communications Commission (FCC) in September 1990.
 While it was being built, the call sign was KZPY.
 It was licensed to Patricia Komorowski, and would be launched by Guardian Communications under a local marketing agreement (LMA) in January 1995.
 That was coupled with a signal upgrade for 97.7 KLVO.
 Two months later, Guardian would purchase the station for $210,000.

 Prior to the construction of this facility, the 106.3 frequency in Albuquerque was used by FM translator K292EN, which was owned by Double Eagle Broadcasting of Cordova, Tennessee. which had initially aired KMXQ in Socorro; The 106.3 translator had been simulcasting KZRQ 105.1 FM, which was an affiliate of the "Z-Rock" radio network at the time, playing active rock.